 This layout keeps the flow clear and helps voice actors understand pacing, tone, and timing.
 Producers can also track when to trigger SFX or fade music without interrupting the read.

 Even well-written radio scripts can fall flat if execution slips.
-Avoid these frequent pitfalls, and tighten your ad’s impact with simple fixes:
+Avoid these frequent pitfalls to protect your ad's impact:

 Each misstep chips away at your ad's effectiveness.
 Clean, focused writing wins.